Pete Carril: Princeton University

-He then moved to Princeton University.
+He was appointed in a similar capacity at Princeton University on 7 May 1967, succeeding his mentor Butch van Breda Kolff who had recommended him for the position.
 In 29 years, he compiled a 514–261 (.663 winning percentage) record.
 He is also the only men's coach to win 500 games without the benefit of athletic scholarships for his players.
 He won or shared 13 Ivy League championships and led the Tigers to 11 NCAA tournaments and 2 NITs.
 The Tigers won the NIT championship in 1975.

 Carril's Tigers had the nation's best scoring defense in 14 out of 21 years from 1975 to 1996, including eight in a row from 1988 to 1996.
 Games against Princeton were typically low-scoring affairs; for example, the 1990–91 and 1991–92 Tigers are the only teams to hold opponents below 50 points per game since the shot clock became mandatory for the 1985–86 season.
 Partly due to these factors, while his Tigers only won three NCAA Tournament games and never survived the tournament's opening weekend, they were known as a very dangerous first-round opponent; seven of their first round losses were by fewer than ten points.

 In 1989, Princeton took first-ranked Georgetown down to the wire, leading by eight points at halftime before losing 50–49.
 Had the Tigers won, they would have been the first #16 seed to defeat a #1 seed since the NCAA began seeding the tournament field in 1979.
 Seven years later, Carril's final collegiate victory was an upset of defending national champions UCLA in the first round of the NCAA tournament in 1996 by a score of 43–41, in what is considered one of the greatest upsets of all time.